dehru/grunt-copy-part-of-file/README.md

 ```

-##Final Destination File After Task Runs ( Not that anyone would do this...but it's an exmaple )
+##Final Destination File After Task Runs ( Not that anyone would do this...but two heads are better than one. )
 <!DOCTYPE html>
 <html>
 <head>